schneebonus/-DEPRECATED-Minimalistic-ESP-MQTT-To-433mz-Gateway/README.md

 ### Further Improvements:

-- MQTT oder TLS ( + verify certificate fingerprint )
+- MQTT over TLS ( + verify certificate fingerprint )
 - port project to esp32 and use firmware encryption to protect the passwords
 - publish sensor values to mqtt channels
 - publish "i am alive" to mqtt channels